-- Any major spill of a hazardous substance or radioactive material must be reported immediately, first to the Eau Claire Fire Department (911) and then to Risk Management & Safety Manager at 715/836-4414 Key Contacts: - Brian Drollinger 715/836-4414 - 2.
-Personnel on site should be vacated from the affected area at once.
+1. Any major spill of a hazardous substance or radioactive material must be reported immediately, first to the Eau Claire Fire Department (911) and then to Risk Management & Safety Manager at 715/836-4414

+Key Contacts:

+Brian Drollinger

+- 2. Personnel on site should be vacated from the affected area at once.
 Seal off the contaminated area to prevent further contamination until the arrival of trained responders. - 3.
-Persons who may be contaminated by a spill/release are to: - a. avoid contact with others as much as possible, - b. remain in the vicinity, - c. give their name to University Police - 4.
+Persons who may be contaminated by a spill/release are to: - a. avoid contact with others as much as possible, - b. seek medical assistance, if necessary, - c. remain in the vicinity, if able, - d. give their name to University Police - 4.
 Required first aid and cleanup by trained responders should be started at once.